Skip to main content

 NSW Selective High School Test

-Key verbal reasoning formats in the NSW Selective test:
+Key verbal reasoning formats we see in NSW Selective practice materials:

-The test is now fully computer-based.
-Students should practise responding to verbal reasoning questions on screen, not just on paper.
+The test is computer-based.
+Your child should practise responding to verbal reasoning questions on screen, not only on paper.

 For a full breakdown of all four components, see our NSW Selective School Test Components Complete Guide.